sagemath/trac_to_gh/Issue 9748.md

 # Issue 9748: Change our filling to use matplotlib's filling capabilities

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9748

 Original creator: jason